 Professional Insights

 From a professional standpoint, the key to using contractions effectively is to be mindful of the situation.
 In business settings, it is generally acceptable to use contractions in internal communications, such as emails and memos, as well as in marketing materials aimed at a broad audience.
-However, it is advisable to avoid contractions in formal reports, legal documents, and communications with senior management or external stakeholders.
+That said, it is advisable to avoid contractions in formal reports, legal documents, and communications with senior management or external stakeholders.

 Tips and Expert Advice